estuarine-utokyo/oceanmesh-tools/README.md

 - Coastline overlay: previously only a single outer ring could be drawn for some shapefiles, hiding islands.
 The plotter now iterates polygon boundaries and can include holes with `--coast-include-holes`.
 - Open boundaries: previously disjoint segments could be connected by long straight chords.
 The plotter now splits per-boundary polylines on large spatial gaps to avoid spurious connections.

+Known Pitfalls

+- Shapefile validity: invalid polygons may render oddly.
+The coastline plotter attempts to "make valid" geometries or uses a zero-width buffer fallback.
+If artifacts persist, repair the shapefile in a GIS tool and try again.
+- CRS handling: if the shapefile CRS differs from the mesh coordinate system, provide an explicit CRS via `--crs` so the coastline is reprojected accordingly.

 See also the quickstart notebook in `notebooks/00_quickstart.ipynb`.

 **Usage Examples**